burger

 2. The invited user logs into the account.

-3. Their Infomaniak Mail app directly displays the new address they can now use.
+3. Their Mail Infomaniak app directly displays the new address they can now use.

 In case of a problem